FernandoRocha88/WalkthroughProject02/README.md

 ## Hypothesis and how to validate?
 * sth on churn levels and tenure
-* sth on predict churn, but not tenure
+* sth on predict churn, tenure

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization and Correlation study
+	* We will display a DataFrame for all customer base
+	* We will conduct a correlation and PPS analysis to better understand how the variable are correlated to Churn
-	* We will ...
+	* We will plot...

 * **Business Requirement 2**:  Classification, Regression, Cluster, Data Analysis
-	* We build a Classifier (ChurnClf) to predict churn levels for a prospect
+	* We want to predict if a prospect will churn or not.
+We want to build a binary classifier
-	* We will build a Regression Model (TenureReg) to predict tenure level for a prospect that is expected to churn
+	* We want to predict tenure level for a prospect that is expected to churn.
+We want to build a regression model or, depending on the regressor performance, switch the ML task to classification
-	* We will build a Cluster model (TelcoCluster) to predict from which group this prospect will belong
+	* We want to cluster similar customer, to predict from which cluster a prospect will belong to.
-	* We will assess churn levels per cluster to understand which clusters are "churnable".
-Based on cluster prediction, we will present potential factors that could mantain/bring the prospect to a non-churnable cluster
+	* We want to understand clusters profile, so we can present potential options that could mantain or bring the prospect to a non-churnable cluster